Children under attack

 Every day, children living in wars across the globe are facing unspeakable horrors.
 They are not safe sleeping in their homes or playing outside, learning in school or seeking medical care at hospitals.
 From killing and maiming, abduction and sexual violence, to attacks on education and health facilities, and the denial of the humanitarian assistance that they desperately need, children are being caught in the crosshairs of warring parties at a staggering scale.

-The UN Secretary-General Annual Report on Children and Armed Conflict highlights that in 2023 alone:
+The United Nations Secretary-General's Annual Report on Children and Armed Conflict reveals that violence against children in armed conflict reached unprecedented levels in 2024,

 Poems for Peace